-- PT students may take on patients with neurological and/or musculoskeletal conditions. - PT treatment for neurological conditions often includes gait training (with or without the prescription of a cane or wheelchair), strengthening, balance training, aerobic exercise, bilateral arm training, stretching, ROM, and/orshoulder subluxation management (coordinate with OT).
-Based on your experience, you may also choose to include BWSTT (coordinate with SCU), mirror therapy, CIMT, FES, or other modalities into your intervention.

-- PT treatment for musculoskeletal conditions usually includes strength training, stretching, ROM, balance training, proprioceptive exercises, athletic or supportive taping, and/or any appropriate modalities. - Appointments can be scheduled between 10am-1:30pm according to the student/client preferences. - Shajitha is the current go-to person is for various client conditions.
+- PT treatment for neurological conditions often includes gait training (with or without the prescription of a cane or wheelchair), strengthening, balance training, aerobic exercise, bilateral arm training, stretching, ROM, and/orshoulder subluxation management (coordinate with OT).
+Based on your experience, you may also choose to include BWSTT (coordinate with SCU), mirror therapy, CIMT, FES, or other modalities into your intervention. - PT treatment for musculoskeletal conditions usually includes strength training, stretching, ROM, balance training, proprioceptive exercises, athletic or supportive taping, and/or any appropriate modalities. - Appointments can be scheduled between 10am-1:30pm according to the student/client preferences. - Shajitha is the current go-to person is for various client conditions.